 Because of the size, these mats are great for up to age 6 or 7.
 I find many gymnasts get too tall after that.
 You could join two mats together, but I’ve not come across any that are purposely designed to join up with velcro.

-Best for Storage: Z-Athletic Roll Up
+Best Gymnastics Beam for Storage: Z-Athletic

 Anyone familiar with gymnastics floors will recognize that the Z-Athletic Roll Up Beam is simply a narrow strip of full-size roll-up floor found in many gyms.
 The flexible foam allows it to roll up when not in use, saving plenty of space and making it easy to carry.